A Peacefulwife Youtube video:

 If we are going to confront our husbands about their sin, there are a few things I believe we must keep in mind first:

-1. We must repent of our own sin and have our own lives straight with God and our husbands.
+1. We first repent of our own sin and have our own lives straight with God and our husbands.

-2. We must be humble, respectful and gentle, being careful not to fall into temptation ourselves as scripture warns us not to when we are admonishing a brother who has fallen into sin.
+2. We approach in a humble, respectful and gentle way, being careful not to fall into temptation ourselves as scripture warns us not to when we are admonishing a brother who has fallen into sin.